You’ve just completed the 5 Minute Installation of WordPress or one-click install from your web host. Now what?

 As you think about what information the user will need to know, you have to consider what information you are willing to share with them.
 That information may include how to contact you, what the purpose of the site is, who you are, and what your expertise is.

 A WordPress feature called Pages makes the process of presenting this information easier.
 Pages, similar to posts, are most commonly used to present unchanging information such as About Us, Contact Us, Sign Up for Our Mailing List, and other static information.
 Before creating your individual Pages, you need to think about what information you would like the Page to hold.
-Write down the possible Page titles and describe the information you are willing to share online on each Page.
+Write down the possible Page titles and describe the information you want to share on each Page.

 Part of the fun of WordPress is the ability to have viewers leave comments on your site.
 It creates a dynamic interchange between you and the viewer.
 Do you want comments on your posts?
 Comments on posts come in a variety of forms, from pats on the back (Good job!
 Like the post!) to extensive conversations and commentary about the posts.
 Or maybe you are seeking comments that add to the information you’ve posted.

 Responding to comments and moderating them can also take up a lot of time.
 If they are critical to your site, then include them and consider how you want them presented.
-Go back to your test site; the first post created at the time of installation includes a sample comment.
+Go back to your test site; the first post created at the time of installation included a sample comment.
 You can even make a few comments yourself on the posts you created.
 Take a look at how they are laid out and consider how you might want them to look to fit into the design and layout of your site.

 When you have reached your decision about how you want to handle comments, take time to read through the article on comments and WordPress discussion options to help you set those features.